Police and Criminal Evidence Act 1984

-The Police and Criminal Evidence Act 1984 (PACE) (1984 c.
-60) is an Act of Parliament which instituted a legislative framework for the powers of police officers in England and Wales to combat crime, and provided codes of practice for the exercise of those powers.
+The Police and Criminal Evidence Act 1984 (c.
+60) (PACE) is an act of Parliament which instituted a legislative framework for the powers of police officers in England and Wales to combat crime, and provided codes of practice for the exercise of those powers.
 Part VI of PACE required the Home Secretary to issue Codes of Practice governing police powers.
 The aim of PACE is to establish a balance between the powers of the police in England and Wales and the rights and freedoms of the public.
 Equivalent provision is made for Northern Ireland by the Police and Criminal Evidence (Northern Ireland) Order 1989 (SI 1989/1341).
 The equivalent in Scots Law is the Criminal Procedure (Scotland) Act 1995.

-PACE has been modified by the Policing and Crime Act 2017, "which mean[s] that there is now a presumption that suspects who are released without charge from police detention will not be released on bail," a formality which was written in PACE 1984 Section 30A.
+PACE also sets out responsibilities and powers that can be utilised by non-sworn members of the Police i.e. PCSOs, by members of the public or other government agencies e.g. FSA officers, the armed forces, HMRC officers, et al.